snowplow/snowplow/5-data-modeling/README.md

 ### Web model

 The web model is a starting point for Snowplow users to get up and running with the Snowplow web data.
 We expect that each Snowplow user will want to extend and customize the data model with their own unique business logic.

+The code is located at https://github.com/snowplow/web-data-model.

 ### Mobile model